thekosmix/Java-FbChatBot/README.md

 # Java-FbChatBot
-webhook implementation in java, contracts of webhook
+webhook implementation in java, contracts and PoJos of webhook.
+This project can be used to setup fb messenger bot webhook with exisitng tomcat/jetty/java project.